isomerpages/psd-psw/_exclusives-2022/Exclusives 2022/Civil Service Club Facilities & Chalet Promotions.md

 In celebration of Public Service Week 2022 as we honour the men and women who serve our nation, CSC welcomes public service officers to let down your hair, kick up your heels and unwind at our clubhouses and chalets.
-Enjoy month long access to our swimming pools as well as members’ rates for our facilities, and participate in free social activities.
+Enjoy month long access to our swimming pools as well as members’ rates for our facilities, and participate in FREE social activities.
 We look forward to having you and your family at our premises!

 <br>